IGassmann/viaferrata.app/docs/decisions/0002-use-lucide-icons.md

 ## Context and Problem Statement

-We want to use icons in our application.
-Which icon library should we use?
+I want to use icons in our application.
+Which icon library should I use?

 ## Considered Options